Linda Page: Career

 At the U.S. Olympic Festival, Page and her basketball team won silver in 1981 and gold in 1982.
 She did not receive a spot on the United States women's national basketball team for the 1983 Pan American Games and the 1984 Summer Olympics.
 In 1985, Page was one of the first women that the Harlem Globetrotters considered to join their men's basketball team.

 Outside of the United States, Page went to Spain and Sweden for her basketball career.
 By the early 1990s, Page had stopped playing basketball to start a career in law.
 She briefly worked in bail before going to work in probation for youth.
 In 2003, Page became the head coach for Dobbins for their girls team.
-She continued to hold her coaching position leading to the mid 2000s.
+She continued to hold her coaching position leading to the mid-2000s.
 During this time period, Page held basketball training sessions while also working with at-risk students.

 Awards and honors

 Page was selected by the Philadelphia Inquirer as their Athlete of the Year in 1981.
 In 2000, North Carolina State retired Page's number.
 Page was selected as part of Anniversary teams for the ACC's silver and 50th years in 2002.
 In 2008, Page became an ACC Women's Basketball Legend.
 Page was named into the Philadelphia Sports Hall of Fame in 2013.
-In 2016, she was inducted into an Athletic Hall of Fame for North Carolina State.
+In 2016, she joined the NC State Athletic Hall of Fame.